[Minor revision–posted 2/19/21 (replaces 1/24/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to outline the structure and operating policies of the Facilities Allocation Council (FAC).

-REVIEW: This OP will be reviewed in June of even-numbered years by the Assistant Vice President for Operations with substantive changes forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Associate Vice President for Operations with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.

 a.
 The Facilities Allocation Council is tasked with the following charge:

 (1) Administer funding for minor and intermediate construction and renovation projects submitted through the Capital Improvement Project (CIP) process, which address classrooms, labs, ADA needs, or life safety.
 The focus for funding will be determined each year by the council or President.